fusion-neutronics/yamc/docs/source/installation.md

 # Installation

-yaml can be installed and used on Linux, Windows, and macOS.
+yamc can be installed and used on Linux, Windows, and macOS.

 ## Python Installation

-yaml is available on [PyPI](https://pypi.org/project/materials-for-mc).
+yamc is available on [PyPI](https://pypi.org/project/materials-for-mc).
 To install, run:

 ```bash
 pip install materials-for-mc